blinkupsdk/docs/README.md

 > `ACCESS_BACKGROUND_LOCATION` if you only requested it for BlinkUp.
 > Users are no longer checked in/out automatically — they check in explicitly
 > in the SDK UI (or via `Blinkup.setUserAtEvent`).

+#### Home Watch Party (Bluetooth)

+Since 4.1.0 fans can watch from home together: one fan hosts a Home Watch Party and nearby fans find and join it over Bluetooth, which checks everyone in the party in — the same as being at a bar.
+The feature is enabled per integration by your BlinkUp contact.

+The Bluetooth permissions (`BLUETOOTH_SCAN` with `neverForLocation`, `BLUETOOTH_ADVERTISE`, `BLUETOOTH_CONNECT`) are declared in the SDK's own manifest and merge into your app — nothing to add.
+No location permission is
+involved: the SDK asks the user for the "Nearby devices" permission when the section is first shown.
+The feature is available on Android 12 and newer;
+older devices simply don't see the section.

 If you are using Proguard or R8 (buildType flag minifyEnabled true), then you need to keep model classes used for serialization/deserialization